CS-5004-Spring-2025/Website/PracticeProblems.md

 # Java Practice Problems

-The following is a resource of Java practice problems found by the TAs and other students.
+The following is a resource of Java practice problems.
 They are not the end all, but they are a good starting point find problems for weekly practice.

 ## Websites